Streamlining Security in Software Development with Snyk

 Deployed doesn’t mean done.
 A new CVE can drop after your code hits production.

-Snyk connects to your container registries (ECR, Docker Hub, GCR) and continues scanning in place — without needing to rebuild or redeploy.
+Snyk connects to your container registries (ECR, Docker Hub, GCR) and keeps scanning in place, with no rebuild and no redeploy.

-It even watches your K8s workloads in real time.
-If your running pod has a known issue — you’ll know before the attackers do.
+It watches your K8s workloads in real time too.
+If a running pod has a known issue, you’ll know before the attackers do.

 Real-World DevOps Stack with Snyk

-Here’s how we use it in real pipelines:
+Here’s how we wire it into real pipelines:

-And if you want alerts in Slack or JIRA?
-Yep, that’s supported too.
+Want the alerts landing in Slack or JIRA?
+That’s supported too.

 Pro Tips from the Trenches

-- Set a fail threshold: Block merges for critical vulns only.
-Don’t go full zero-tolerance unless you enjoy team mutiny.
+- Set a fail threshold.
+Block merges for critical vulns only.
+Go full zero-tolerance and you’ll have a team mutiny on your hands.

 - Use

-- Automate PR remediation: Let Snyk fix what it can.
-Save your engineers for the harder stuff.
+- Automate PR remediation.
+Let Snyk fix what it can.
+Save your engineers for the hard stuff.

 TL;DR